DanielHeEGG/DynamicSequencer/README.md

 					"moonSeparationAngle": 120,
 					"moonSeparationWidth": 10,
 					"requiredAmount": 30,
-					"acquiredAmount": 0
+					"acceptedAmount": 0
 				}
 			]
 		}
 	]
 }
 ```
+### **Notes on Image Grading**
+* Frames that are rejected do not increment the `acceptedAmount` field.
+* There is no option to turn off image grading, it can be effectively disabled by setting the grading criteria such as `"minStars": 0`.
+* Frames that are rejected are not deleted.
+Instead, the `Sequence Title` attribute of the frame metadata is edited to have `- REJECTED` at the end.
+If NINA is configured to include the `$$SEQUENCETITLE$$` attribute in the image file pattern setting, the image's name will change accordingly.
+For example, if a frame is usually saved as `M31/Panel 1/Ha_2000_01_01.fits`, a rejected frame will be `M31 - REJECTED/Panel 1/Ha_2000_01_01.fits`.

 ### **Configure the Advanced Sequencer**
-There are currently 6 sequencer instructions/conditions.
-All of which can be identified by a name which starts with `DS:`.
+All Dynamic Sequencer items can be identified by a name which starts with `DS:`.
 All the sequencer instructions and conditions from this plugin can be used in the same way as any other instruction from NINA.

 #### `DS: Center and Rotate`
 Slew, centers, and rotates to the optimal target.
 Current project and current target is saved in memory.
 The planning engine is "sticky", it will always prioritize the current project and current target if they are incomplete and available.
 This prevents the planner from bouncing back and forth between two or more targets, wasting valuable time.
 Will do nothing if the current target did not change.